 Handle deleted sessions

-There are two ways to delete a session:
+There are three ways to delete a session:

 - A client can delete a session.

 - The Cloud Spanner database service can delete a session when the session is idle for more than 1 hour.

 - The Cloud Spanner database service may delete a session if the session is more than 28 days old.

 Attempts to use a deleted session result in

 NOT_FOUND.
 If you encounter

 this error, create and use a new session, add the new session to the cache, and